 Notes

-1 This is a compilation of the Anglican Church of Australia (Diocese of North West Australia) Act 1961 and includes the amendments made by the other written laws referred to in the following table 6.
+1 This reprint is a compilation as at 13 November 2015 of the Anglican Church of Australia (Diocese of North West Australia) Act 1961 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table